hybrisPawelWiacek/mcp-helper-v2/quick-start-guide.md

 - "Help me override the GitHub server settings for this project"
 - "I need to reconfigure my Slack server"
 - "I want to add the Sigma MCP server" (if it's not in our catalog)
+- "I want to disable the memory server for this project"

 ## What I'll Need From You